Russia denies and deflects in reaction to alleged Bucha atrocities

 Citing a local witness, Human Rights Watch said that Russian forces in Bucha rounded up five men on March 4 and summarily executed one of them.
 The witness said the soldiers forced the five men to kneel on the side of the road, pulled their T-shirts over their heads and shot one of the men in the back of the head.

-Ukrainian President Zelensky and Polish Prime Minister Mateusz Morawiecki called Russian actions in Bucha “genocide,” while President Biden said that evidence emerging from Bucha showed that he was right when he previously called Russian President Vladimir Putin a war criminal.
+Ukrainian President Volodymyr Zelensky and Polish Prime Minister Mateusz Morawiecki called Russian actions in Bucha “genocide,” while President Biden said that evidence emerging from Bucha showed that he was right when he previously called Russian President Vladimir Putin a war criminal.

 Video posted to social media on Saturday and verified by The Post showed at least nine bodies, including one child, lying in the street in Bucha, north of Kyiv, after Russian forces retreated at the end of March.
 One, still atop a bicycle, lies at the corner of an intersection.
 Others are huddled together on the side of the road.